-People who are currently working to get their tax return done by the end of the month should get in touch with accountants in Maidenhead if they want to hit the deadline.
+People who are currently working to get their tax return done by the end of the month should get in touch with accountants in Aylesbury if they want to hit the deadline.

 Infuriatingly for some, it has been revealed that top bosses in the UK earn in three days what the average worker earns in a year